Table of Contents

 The ABCC’s risk management framework establishes processes for managing risk at the strategic and operational levels.
-It consists of a suite of documents and tools that provide a structured approach to managing risk and imparting an informed and considered risk culture.
-The main elements are the ABCC Risk Management Policy and Plan, the ABCC Enterprise Risk Register, and internal risk assessment and reporting tools.
-The framework provides processes for reporting on risk, and the ongoing monitoring and review of risk management activities.
+It consists of policies and procedures that provide a structured approach to managing risk and developing a positive risk culture.
+The main elements are the ABCC Risk Management Policy and Plan, the ABCC Strategic Risk Register, operational risk profiles, and risk assessment and reporting tools.

-- Annual review of strategic goals and risks for the agency.
+- an annual review of strategic goals and risks for the agency

-- Monthly reporting of risks and risk treatment plans to the Executive Team to monitor and review current risks.
+- regular reporting of risks and risk treatment plans to monitor and review current risks

 8. Performance – measuring our success

-The ABCC’s strategic objectives describe the services we provide to the building and construction industry in order to achieve our purpose.
-The primary key performance indicators (KPIs) that assess our delivery of these external-facing services are contained in the Portfolio Budget Statements and this Corporate Plan.
+The ABCC’s strategic objectives describe how we will achieve our purpose and the services we provide to the building and construction industry.
+The primary KPIs that assess our delivery of these external-facing services are contained in the Portfolio Budget Statements and this Corporate Plan.

-The KPIs set out in table 1 of this Corporate Plan demonstrate continuous improvement and ambitious targets to drive better outcomes for both the ABCC and the industry.
+The KPIs set out in this Corporate Plan demonstrate continuous improvement and ambitious targets to drive better outcomes for both the ABCC and the industry.
 They have been selected on the basis of legislative and policy requirements, research, and past performance data.
 Our performance will be evaluated using various methodologies, including data analysis and external surveys.
-In line with the requirements of the PGPA Act, we will assess our performance against these targets in the annual performance statement contained in the ABCC’s Annual Report, tabled in October each year by the Minister for Small and Family Business, the Workplace and Deregulation.
-Through this annual process, we demonstrate our accountability and transparency to the Minister, the Parliament, and the public.
+In line with the requirements of the PGPA Act, we will assess our performance against these targets in the annual performance statement contained in the ABCC’s Annual Report, tabled in October each year by the Attorney-General and Minister for Industrial Relations.
+Through this annual process, we demonstrate our accountability and transparency to the Minister, the Parliament, and the Australian public.